jvoravong/splunk-otel-collector-chart/.devcontainer/README.md

 # Splunk Otel Collector Helm Chart Development with DevContainers

 Welcome to our Helm Chart Development project!
 This project uses a DevContainer environment to ensure a consistent and easily replicable development environment.
 If you're not familiar with DevContainers, they're a feature of Visual Studio Code that lets you define your development environment as code using Docker.
 This makes it easy to share, replicate, and version control your development environment.
 You can learn more about DevContainers in the [official documentation](https://code.visualstudio.com/docs/remote/containers).
-- This project's DevContainer includes a number of tools that are useful for Helm Chart development, including Kubernetes, Helm, brew, and git.
-The Dockerfile also clones a number of repositories that are used in the project.
+- This project's DevContainer includes a number of tools that are useful for Helm Chart development, including Kubernetes, Helm, apt, and git.
-- The DevContainer also includes a mechanism for customizing the list of cloned repositories.
-The `REPO_URLS` environment variable in the `devcontainer.json` file specifies the repositories to clone.
-This variable is a semicolon-separated list of repository URLs.
-You can modify this list to include your own repositories, or you can override it with a `.env` file or shell environment variables.
 - We hope this README has provided you with a good introduction to the project and how to use the DevContainer.
 If you have any questions or run into any issues, please feel free to open an issue in the GitHub repository.
 Happy coding!

 ## Getting Started